Okipa/laravel-brickables/README.md

 ## Package abandoned

-To use with caution if you still need it.
+This package has been abandoned, use with caution if you still need it.
 Please fork this package and give it new life if you're interested!

 ------